 The NSDAR application process with some tips:

 You should first determine if your ancestor has already been proved in the NSDAR.
-If so, this could make completing your application a little easier.
+This could make completing your application a little easier.
 You can check to see if your ancestor has been proved by searching on the NSDAR website.
-On the left side of the home page click on Genealogy and then click on Patriot Look-up.
-There you will see a link to the GRS (Genealogical Research System) and you can do a search for your ancestor.
+You can search for your ancestor in the Patriot Look-up and the GRS (Genealogical Research System).

-If your patriot ancestor has already been proved in the NSDAR by a relative or by someone you do not know you only need to prove your lineage to a common ancestor of yourself and the other NSDAR member.
+If your patriot ancestor has already been proved in the NSDAR by a relative you only need to prove your lineage to a common ancestor of yourself and the other NSDAR member.
 You would not have to prove your ancestor’s war service.
-If you and another NSDAR member share a common relative or ancestor the NSDAR now has an easy way to link your application to that of the other member.
-It is called Build an App.
-It works very well and saves a lot of work.
+If you and another NSDAR member share a common relative or ancestor the NSDAR now has an easy way to link your application to that of the other member, called Build an App.

 If your ancestor has not been proved in the NSDAR you will need to prove your direct lineage to your Revolutionary War ancestor and prove his war service.